ucsb-cs148/w25/_lectures/lect08.md

 * Today (part of lab04):
   * MVP video demonstrations with peer eval
-  * Voting for favorite MVPs from your Section
+  * Voting for favorite MVPs
   * Celebration of our progress
   * You get points from today's activities to finish up the [lab04 deliverables](https://ucsb-cs148.github.io/w25/lab/lab04/)